Fire restrictions and closures

 WDFW strives to provide a positive recreational experience for all outdoor enthusiasts at our wildlife areas across the state.
 As the number of people recreating on public lands increases each year, it is important for all visitors to have an extra level of awareness.

 Know before you shoot!
-WDFW’s target shooting regulation changed earlier this year to increase public safety, prevent wildfires, and protect habitat.
+WDFW’s target shooting regulation changed in 2021 to increase public safety, prevent wildfires, and protect habitat.
 Review the rule and frequently asked questions.

-For more information, review the Target Shooting in Washington Brochure.
+For more information, review the Target Shooting in Washington Brochure (PDF).

 Resources